gilshm/ieee_computer_society/content/event/dnn_resiliency_and_gnn_recoverability/index.md

 ---
-title: Two Talks: (1) Embracing the Resiliency of Deep Neural Networks: Rethinking Old Mechanisms; and (2) On a Recoverability of Graph Neural Network Representations
+title: (1) Embracing the Resiliency of Deep Neural Networks: Rethinking Old Mechanisms; and (2) On a Recoverability of Graph Neural Network Representations

 #event: Wowchemy Conference
 #event_url: https://example.org